 Store-bought milk uses a lower quantity of nuts than homemade versions.
 They appear to be thicker and creamier due to the addition of emulsifiers and other fillers.

 🥛Recipes to Try Using Cashew Milk

 - Cream of Chicken Soup

 - Dairy-Free Broccoli Cheese Soup

 ⭐️Before you go!
 If you enjoyed this recipe for my homemade Cashew Milk, leave a review and share it with me!
 I love to hear from you.

 How to Make Cashew Milk

-- 1 cup unsalted cashews soaked
+- 1 cup unsalted cashews soaked, see notes

 - 4 cups water

 - 1-2 medjool dates pitted and soaked in hot water